rblalock/handbook/0-introduction.md

 #### John Saddington - Product

 John was co-founder of The Iron Yard before an acquisition by Apollo Global in June, 2015.
 Before that, he founded 8BIT, an open source product (acquired by WooThemes) and content company (acquired by WPEngine).
-He's a writer, dad, and new vlogger.
+He's a writer, dad, and newbie (wannabe) vlogger.

+#### Scott Davenport

+TBD...

+#### Rick Blalock

+TBD...

+#### Brad Hipps

+TBD...